 - 4.1.
 If there is a predominant mode that enables the vehicle to follow the reference test cycle, this mode shall be selected. - 4.2.
 If there is no predominant mode or if there is a predominant mode but this mode does not enable the vehicle to follow the reference test cycle, the mode for the test shall be selected according to the following conditions: - (a) If there is only one mode which allows the vehicle to follow the reference test cycle, this mode shall be selected; - (b) If several modes are capable of following the reference test cycle and none of those modes is a configurable start mode, the worst case mode for electric energy consumption of those modes shall be selected; - (c) If several modes are capable of following the reference test cycle_and at least two of those modes are a configurable start mode, the worst case mode for electric energy consumptionshall be selected from these configurable start modes. - 4.3.
-If there is no mode according to paragraph 4.1. and paragraph 4.2. of this appendix that enables the vehicle to follow the reference test cycle, the reference test cycle shall be modified according to paragraph 9. of Annex B1.
+If there is no mode according to paragraph 4.1. and paragraph 4.2. of this appendix that enables the vehicle to follow the reference test cycle, the reference test cycle shall be modified according to paragraph 9. of Annex 1.
 The resulting test cycle shall be named as the applicable WLTP test cycle: - (a) If there is a predominant mode which allows the vehicle to follow the modified reference test cycle, this mode shall be selected; - (b) If there is no predominant mode but other modes which allow the vehicle to follow the modified reference test cycle, worst case mode for electric energy consumption of those modes shall be selected.
-In the case that at least two or more configurable start modes, the worst case mode for electric energy consumption shall be selected from these configurable start modes; - (c) If there is no mode which allows the vehicle to follow the modified reference test cycle, the mode or modes with the highest cycle energy demand shall be identified and the worst case mode for electric energy consumption shall be selected.
+In the case that at least two or more configurable start modes, the worst case mode for electric energy consumption shall be selected from these configurable start modes;

+- (c) If there is no mode which allows the vehicle to follow the modified reference test cycle, the mode or modes with the highest cycle energy demand shall be identified and the worst case mode for electric energy consumption shall be selected. - (d) At the option of the Contracting Party, the reference test cycle may be replaced by the applicable WLTP city test cycle and the worst case mode for electric energy consumption shall be selected.